Nonsimple closed geodesics with given intersection number on hyperbolic surfaces: Abstract

 \section{Abstract}

-The minimal length of closed geodesics among all finite-type hyperbolic surfaces with self-intersection number $k$ is $2\cosh^{-1}(1+2k)$ for $k$ sufficiently large, i.e. $k>10^{13350}$ by \cite{Y2801}.
-In the present paper we will give an another proof independent of \cite{Y2801}, and improve the lower bound $k>10^{13350}$ to $k>1750$.
+We prove that the minimal length of a closed geodesic with self-intersection number $k$ on any finite-type hyperbolic surface is $2\cosh^{-1}(1+2k)$ for $k>1750$.
+This improves the previously known threshold $k > 10^{13350}$ established in \cite{Y2801}.
+Our proof is independent of the methods in \cite{Y2801}.